 - Summer Season starts in October and runs over Terms Four and Term One of the School year.
 Finals are held at the end of the season in March/April.

-Two seasons are held each year.
-The summer season is run over Terms Four and Term One and the Winter season is run over Terms Two and Term Three.
-Finals are held at the end of each season in March/April and September.
+- Winter Season starts in April and runs over Terms Two and Term Three.
+Finals are held at the end of the season in September.

 What is the history of basketball in Torquay?

 Basketball in the Torquay region was for many years facilitated by the Surf Coast Shire.
 Population growth and the expansion of the community, resulted in the Surfcoast basketball community taking over the basketball competitions being run across the Surfcoast – with the full support of the Surf Coast Shire.